 I often attend these parties, too, because these “fun center” places are out in the suburbs, far from home.
 Often I end up eating some of the food, if there’s extra.

 To recover from eating excessive sugar and white flour, eat an entire sheet of nori seaweed.
 This is the usual blackish-green seaweed used to wrap sushi and maki rolls.
 Buy it in any Asian grocery store or some supermarkets.
-(Here’s an article with lots of interesting information on nori but no references cited, and here’s a scientific article on the nutrition in nori.)
 We had purchased a value-size package a couple of months ago and had a lot left.

 I went straight to the kitchen and got out the nori, explaining to Nicholas that I had read that this was a good snack to balance one’s metabolism after eating a lot of sugary foods.
 We each took a full sheet and chomped on it.
 After a few bites, we calmly agreed to play a card game together.
 After the game, we started preparations for our healthy dinner.
 We felt fine.
 Whew!

 I still think I should not eat those supermarket cakes (it’s not as if they even taste good!!) but it’s great to know that if I do, there is a way to calm the crash.
 Apparently nori contains minerals that are depleted from your body as you digest simple sugars.
-I can’t find an online reference for this specific idea, but I see that nori balances blood sugar.
 At any rate, it worked very well for me!